 As many other cities in Morocco (cf. Chefchaouen), Marrakech has an old town, Medina.
 During centuries this has been an important city and has been a center for trading, rulers, imams and scientists.
 In the Medina you will find very narrow streets together with hidden sultan palaces, beautiful decorated villas owned by wealthy merchants and colorful Arab bazaars.

-Back in 1985, the Medina in Marrakech was classified as a UNESCO Heritage Site.
+Back in 1985, the Medina in Marrakesh was classified as an UNESCO Heritage Site.
 The reason for that is the big concentration of big moments and buildings from ancient time.
 The old district is surrounded by 12 kilometers of thick city walls and city gates which is covered with cypress trees, date palms and pines.

 Read also: Taxi Fares in Morocco